scan-io-git/scan-io/docs/reference/scanio.md

 ### Folder Structure and Usage

-Scanio uses several directories to manage configurations, plugins, results, and temporary files.
+Scanio uses several directories to manage configurations, plugins, artifacts, results, and temporary files.
 These directories can be customized via the `scanio` directive in the configuration file or through environment variables.

 | Folder Name     | Default Path                  | Description                                                                                     |
 |------------------|-------------------------------|-------------------------------------------------------------------------------------------------|